alphagov/paas-tech-docs/source/documentation/monitoring_apps/logs.md

     $ cf bind-service APP_NAME logit-ssl-drain
     ```

-1. Restage your app by running:
+1. Restage your app by running, note that this will cause app downtime:

     ```
     $ cf restage APP_NAME